-Although Section 18Y does not require EOPSS to report the number of kits that were not tested within 30 days, EOPSS provides this data point in the interest of transparency in summarizing the MSPCL's efforts during Fiscal Year 2021.
-Of the 703 SAECKs the MSPCL received, 42 SAECKs were not tested within 30 days for the following limited reasons:
+Although Section 18Y does not require EOPSS to report the number of kits that were not tested within 30 days, EOPSS provides this data point in the interest of transparency in summarizing the MSPCL's efforts during Fiscal Year 2022.
+Of the 711 SAECKs the MSPCL received, 25 SAECKs were not tested within 30 days for the following limited reasons:

-- 1. Staffing limitations, including those related to the COVID-19 pandemic, and shipping schedule for offsite processing; and - 2.
-Implementation of Y-Screening technique.
+- 1. Staffing limitations, including those related to the COVID-19 pandemic, and shipping schedule for offsite processing; - 2.
+Administrative clearance; and - 3.
+Complex testing that required additional time to complete analyses

-&lt;sup>3 For example, an item could be tested and awaiting results.
+3 For example, an item could be tested and awaiting results.

-&lt;sup>4 There is no designated time period set forth in the statute by which the law enforcement agency is required to retrieve the kit from the lab.
+4 There is no designated time period set forth in the statute by which the law enforcement agency is required to retrieve the kit from the lab.
 As such, some kits remain in the possession of the lab for more than 30 days.

-The evidence box remained at the MSPCL in the event other evidence needed testing or the kit was delayed in being placed in outgoing regardless of testing status.
+5 The evidence box remained at the MSPCL in the event other evidence needed testing or the kit was delayed in being placed in outgoing regardless of testing status.